LucidDreamsProjects/toyo-blockchain-sync/Toyo.Blockchain.Api/README.md

 This method is used to sync all types added in the smart contract since the last block read to the latest block minted.
 It listens to the event name: TokenTypeAdded

+### SyncSwaps

+This method is used to sync all swaps in the smart contract since the last block read to the latest block minted.
+It listens to the event name: TokenSwapped

+### SyncSwapMints

+This method is used to sync all tokens minted during swap in the smart contract since the last block read to the latest block minted.
+It listens to the event name: TokenPurchased